GL_Discover Hub_TradingStrategies_1920x1280_SaxoBlueLight_03

 We’ve said that fundamental analysis is an important weapon in the long-term investor's arsenal, but what does that mean?
 Fundamental analysis is a strategy that aims to determine the intrinsic value of an asset.
 Doing this requires an investor to review financial statements, price trends, and industry trends.

 For example, if you’re conducting fundamental analysis on Amazon stock, you’d first look at the company’s revenue reports.
-Public companies are required by law to publish their financial results, complete with commentary and forecasts every three months (quarters).
-Annual reports are also published with quarterly reports.
+Public companies publish quarterly and annual reports and other disclosures; some companies also provide guidance, but this varies.
+Annual reports are published separately from quarterly reports.

 The information in these reports is used to assess the financial strength of a company and its business practices.
 If Amazon’s quarterly earnings reports show consecutive revenue increases, that’s a potentially positive sign.